ASD-Blueprint/desktop.gov.au/patterns/avd.md

 FSLogix provides various functionality and advanced profile configurations that can further optimise the virtual desktop experience:

 - Simplification of gold image versioning via the use of application masking.
 This feature allows the base image to include most optional applications to be installed inside the gold image, while only presenting these applications to authorised users.
 This simplifies gold image management and application delivery and is relatively simple to setup.
 For further guidance on this this configuration see [Implement Application Masking Tutorial](https://docs.microsoft.com/en-us/fslogix/implement-application-masking-tutorial).
 - Management of Java versioning used for various URLs and applications, for those agencies running multiple java runtimes within the desktop.
 - Use of the **redirections.xml** with profile management provides the ability to control what portions of the profile (in the C: drive) are redirected out in the remote profile and kept in sync.
 Exclusions can optimise the desktop environment and are sometimes used to make an application work within a virtual environment.
 Microsoft recommend to use this feature with caution and only include exclusions where the exclusion is fully understood.
-This pattern recommends to utilise the crowd sourced **redirections.xml** as a base, and will not maintain specific application recommendations in this pattern.
-The crowd sourced **redirections.xml** is maintained by the virtual desktop user community and can be found at [crowd sourced Redirections.xml  - github](https://github.com/aaronparker/fslogix/blob/main/Redirections/Redirections.csv).
+  - This pattern recommends to utilise the crowd sourced **redirections.xml** as a base, **redirections.xml** is maintained by the virtual desktop user community and can be found at [crowd sourced Redirections.xml  - github](https://github.com/aaronparker/fslogix/blob/main/Redirections/Redirections.csv).
+At minimum, Microsoft recommend excluding certain Microsoft Teams data, this guidance can be found in the [FSLogix Azure Architecture Guide](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop-fslogix#teams-exclusions).
 - Cloud Cache is a configuration option provides greater resiliency for the user profile outside of the standard *VHDLocations* configuration which only provides a mounted remote location for the users profile, this can be susceptible to availability issues.
 The use of Cloud Cache in previous versions of FSLogix introduced a 'logon tax' meaning logon times were slower that using *VHDLocations*, at the expense of resilience and availability.
 Cloud Cache performance has not yet been validated within this pattern, Agencies are encouraged to assess this feature - which can greatly improve resilience if resilience and availability is a concern.
 For more information on this architecture, see [Cloud Cache for resiliency and availability.](https://docs.microsoft.com/en-us/fslogix/cloud-cache-resiliency-availability-cncpt)

 The following table describes the Profile Management design decisions for the solution.